Flood (They Might Be Giants album): Recording and production

 The album was recorded in the fall of 1989 at Skyline Studios in New York City.
 Skyline was only a few blocks away from the Public Access Synthesizer Studio, where the band had recorded their previous albums.
-Alan Bezozi and John Flansburgh worked together to create atypical drum tracks, including one that samples the sound of Flansburgh's kitchen sink and refrigerator being struck with a drum stick.
+Alan Bezozi and John Flansburgh worked together to create atypical drum tracks, including one that samples the sound of Flansburgh's kitchen sink and refrigerator being struck with a drumstick.
 An Alesis SR-16 drum machine was used to program the drums.

-Two-thirds of the album's budget was exhausted for the production of four songs: "Birdhouse in Your Soul", "Your Racist Friend", "We Want a Rock", and "Istanbul (Not Constantinople)".
+Two-thirds of the album's budget was spent on the production of four songs: "Birdhouse in Your Soul", "Your Racist Friend", "We Want a Rock", and "Istanbul (Not Constantinople)".
 These four tracks were produced by Clive Langer and Alan Winstanley.